Empress Sisi was already hiking in Annaberg in SalzburgerLand

 The following points are included in the tour:

-• Tour every Thursday at 09.45 am at the valley station Donnerkogelbahn Astauwinkel / Annaberg
+• Tour every Wednesday at 09.45 am at the valley station Donnerkogelbahn Astauwinkel / Annaberg

 • Joint ascent with the Donnerkogelbahn and guided hike to Zwieselalm hut